interplaynetary/p2p-template/README.md

 We present a formulation of a legitimate alternative to capitalism that allows for the spontaneous self-actualization of each individual through all others without any centralized control, planning, private-property or the state!

-Such coordination requires more than mere abstract agreement or forced cooperation - it demands real contribution to each other's self-actualization (contributions towards needs, values, goals, social and/or material dependencies etc.).
+This requires more than mere abstract agreement or forced cooperation - it demands real contribution to each other's self-actualization (contributions towards needs, values, goals, social and/or material dependencies etc.).

 **In this free-association, the share of each individual in the surplus-distribution of others is equal to their share of the other's total mutual-recognition of contribution towards their own self-actualization (self-actualization of the other)!**

 **Surplus flows according to mutual recognition of real contributions, relations activate only through genuine desire and participation, and these properties persist even as relations compose into complex social structures.**

-Simple math reveals how in free-association: false recognition/relations naturally decay while true recognition/relations strengthens - that recognition and social-relations organized on the basis of this free-association necessarily tend towards social-material-truth.
+Simple math will reveal how in free-association: false recognition/relations naturally decay while true recognition/relations strengthens - that recognition and social-relations organized on the basis of this free-association necessarily tend towards social-material-truth.

 ---

 **Let:**
-- One's Recognition = one's acknowledgment of contributions towards one's own self-actualization (contributions towards one's needs, values, goals, social and/or material dependencies etc.)
+- One's *Recognition* = one's acknowledgment of contributions towards one's own self-actualization (contributions towards one's needs, values, goals, social and/or material dependencies etc.)

 **For any participants A and B:**
-1. A can (re)-attribute to B a share of A's total recognition of contribution towards A's self-actualization
+1. A can (re)-attribute to B a share of A's total recognition
-2. B can (re)-attribute to A a share of B's total recognition of contribution towards B's self-actualization
+2. B can (re)-attribute to A a share of B's total recognition

 **Let:**
-- Mutual-Recognition(A, B) = min(B-share-of-A's-total-recognition,  A-share-of-B's-total-recognition) = Mutual-Contribution towards the self-actualization of each other (contributions towards each others needs, values, goals, social and/or material dependencies etc.)
+- *Mutual-Recognition(A, B)* = min(B-share-of-A's-total-recognition,  A-share-of-B's-total-recognition) = Mutual-Contribution

+*Taking the minimum of both shares ensures reciprocity in proportion*

-Association = a set of relations where:
+*Association* = a set of relations where:
-1. Each relation consists of (*Provider-Role*, *User-Role*)
+1. Each *Relation* consists of (*Provider-Role*, *User-Role*)
 2. Each *Role* has a *Holder* who can:
    - Express *Desire* (Will to Play)
    - Express *Playing* (Active-Participation)
 3. Relations become Active only when:
    - Both *Role-Holders* express *Desire*
    - Both *Role-Holders* express *Playing*
-4. Relations can be composed into larger structures while maintaining these properties
+4. *Relations* can be composed into larger structures while maintaining these properties

 **Let:**
-- Surplus = Roles one holds but does not desire
+- *Surplus* = Roles one holds but does not desire
 - Surplus can be distributed directly/transitively via Mutual Recognition Distributions: **The share of each individual in the surplus-distribution of others is equal to their share of the other's total mutual-recognition of contribution towards their own self-actualization (self-actualization of the other)!**

-"From each according to his ability, to each according to his needs!"
+*"From each according to his ability, to each according to his needs!"*

-The distribution of surplus-roles through networks of mutual-contribution is a form of distributed-peer-discovery/matching!
-Finding collaborators who directly/transitively contribute to your self-actualization!
+*The distribution of surplus-roles through networks of mutual-contribution is a form of distributed-peer-discovery/matching!
+Finding collaborators who directly/transitively contribute to your self-actualization!*

 **Let:**
 - **Total Recognition = True Recognition + False Recognition**